reactjs/react.dev/src/content/reference/react/use.md

 #### Displaying an error to users with a error boundary {/*displaying-an-error-to-users-with-error-boundary*/}

-If you'd like to display an error to your users when a Promise is rejected you can use an [error boundary](/reference/react/Component#catching-rendering-errors-with-an-error-boundary).
-To use an error boundary wrap the component you are calling the `use` Hook in an error boundary.
+If you'd like to display an error to your users when a Promise is rejected, you can use an [error boundary](/reference/react/Component#catching-rendering-errors-with-an-error-boundary).
+To use an error boundary, wrap the component where you are calling the `use` Hook in an error boundary.
 If the Promise passed to `use` is rejected the fallback for the error boundary will be displayed.

 <Sandpack>